nicholas-ko-zy/nicholas-ko-zy.github.io/_projects/covid_dtw.md

 </body>
 </html>

-With the alignment of the two signals, we can look into the government policies during the months when Indonesia and the UK experienced a surge in Covid fatalities.
+The visualisations of government policies during the peak in Covid fatalities is shown below.

 <body>